ckswilliams/modOpenREM/README.rst

 OpenREM
 #######

-This is a beta release version (0.9.1b2) for developers to test.
-PHE CT 2019 export has had a bug fixed in this beta.
+This is a beta release version (0.9.1b3) for developers to test.
+Static links, docs and reverse-js versions have been updated in this release.
+A change has also been made to the QR function that *should* not have any consequence.

 OpenREM is a free, open source application for patient radiation dose monitoring.
 The software is capable of importing and displaying data from a wide variety of x-ray dose related sources with filtering, charts and analysis.
 The software also